tinymce/tinymce-docs/rtc/introduction.md

 {{site.requires_5_6v}}<br>
 {{site.premiumplugin}}<br>

-## JWT
+## Introduction

+{% include misc/rtc-description.md %}

+## JSON Web Token based authentication

-Some cloud services for {{site.productname}} require setting up JWT authentication.
-This allows verifying that the end users are allowed to access a particular feature.
-JWT is a common authorization solution for web services and is documented in more detail at the [https://jwt.io/](https://jwt.io/) website.
-For more information, see the [JWT authentication]({{site.baseurl}}/rtc/jwt-authentication/) section.
+Some cloud services for {{site.productname}} require setting up JSON Web Token (JWT) authentication.
+JWTs are a common solution for communicating user authorization for web services.
+JWTs are used to communicate to {{site.productname}} that the user has been authorized to access a particular editor document.

+For general information on JSON Web Tokens, visit: [https://jwt.io/](https://jwt.io/).

+For information on using JWT authentication with the RTC plugin, see: [JWT authentication]({{site.baseurl}}/rtc/jwt-authentication/).

 ## Presence API

-The RTC plugin comes with a presence api that enables you to track when users enter/leave the session.
+The RTC plugin comes with a presence API that enables you to track when users enter/leave the session.
 The only user information shared over the wire is the user id stored in the JWT `sub` claim local other user details like full name to be presented for a user is resolved locally so the cloud services will never see who is actually connecting.
 There are currently 8 distinct caret colors assigned to each connecting user.
 More than 8 users can still connect but then the colors will be reused.

 ## End-to-end encryption